JustScrub/kiv-ups-shithead/README.md

  - TRADE NOW -> TRADE, data: 3 cards the player has in hand, order = which face up to trade, 0 for no trade
  - ON TURN -> THANKS, data: none
- - GIMME CARD -> CARD, data: "card^n", n=number of them
+ - GIMME CARD -> CARD, data: "card^n", n=number of them or "idx^1" if plays from face down
  - GAME STATE -> THANKS, data: none

  - WRITE -> THANKS, data: none